Arizona Labor Laws Guide

 How breaks are regulated across the United States will vary from state to state.

-Arizona has no state or federal law that regulates work breaks, so a lot of the rules are determined by the companies themselves.
+Arizona has no state or federal laws regulating work breaks, so many of the rules are determined by employers.

 Arizona work breaks (meals and rest)